mengshor/PiRhDy/README.md

         1) generate datasets for token modeling dataset

-        2) token modeling, containing pre-trained models
+        2) token modeling
+           **pre-trained models are in pre-trained-models**

 step 6:

         1) transform sequence to bars

         2) transform bars into phrases

         3) generate dataset for context modeling

-        4) context modeling and downstream tasks, embeddings pre-trained through token modeling is in "embeddings", models fine-tuned by context modeling is in "pre-trained models".
+        4) context modeling and downstream tasks **embeddings pre-trained through token modeling are in "embeddings", models fine-tuned by context modeling are in "pre-trained models".**